slufoot80/AWS/Hands_on_labs.md

 AWS course requirements and a list of completed hands on activities

 The labs listed below may be part of the AWS-CSA course and some of them may not be required for the course and were completed for the sole purpose for gaining the hands on experience with Amazon Web Services.
 - Amazon S3 Bucket Policies
- - Amazon S3 Bucket Policies
  - Amazon S3 Permissions
  - Amazon S3 Versioning and Lifecycle Policies
  - Automating EBS Snapshot Creation with CloudWatch Events (including SNS notifications)